edterbak/NodeRed_Heishamon_control/README.md

 Click on the hamburger icon and then configuration nodes.
 Find the MQTT broker part, double click it and change to your settings.<br/>
 ![](https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/dashboard3.png?raw=true)<br/>

-Important >> After import and correcting the MQTT settings, and you might want to connect custom sensors.<br/>
+Important >> After import and correcting the MQTT settings, and you might want to connect custom external sensors.<br/>
 By default the native Panasonic sensors will be used.
 But you can connect your custom sensor.
+For this go to the flow page to the tab [WP Input], the section indicated below in purple section.
 ![](https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/v24.00_flow_external_sensors.png?raw=true)
+You can also connect external signals to the flow in this tab.

 ** Note 1: The Panasonic Room Thermostat is not very accurate which might cause bad temperature control. <br/>
 ** Note 2: The Outside temperature sensor on the Panasonic might be subject to heating up due to direct sunlight.
 This can also have a negative impact on the functions.
 Personally I use OpenWeatherMap source for outside temperature, but anything is possible.<br/>